 For an app or software product to be successful, users have to actually use it.
 How many times have you heard horror stories of companies building an expensive app or software, only to struggle to get people to adopt it?
 Maybe the user experience is counterintuitive.
 Or maybe what users reported they wanted isn’t what they really wanted after all.

 Whatever the reason for rejection, the new app ends up languishing because it doesn’t resonate with users.
-Or the enterprise organization spends even more money on training and wastes significant time and energy cajoling rogue employees to get on board.
+Or, the enterprise spends even more money on training and wastes time and energy persuading rogue employees to get on board.

 For all these reasons a basic UX plan is not enough, that is why we see behavioral design as the future of UX.

 Behavioral design refers to the subcategory of design concerned with how users make decisions.
 Behavioral designers combine psychology, design, technology, and creativity to find out why people do what they do.
 They figure out through experimentation how to activate them to change their behavior.
 It’s a branch of scientific research that aims to answer what makes people take certain actions, applied within a tech framework

 In the user experience (UX) world, behavioral design considers what drives a user to make a particular decision.
 UX behavioral design seeks to define user motivations and rewards before developing an MVP or prototype.